Division of the Afsharid Empire

 Meanwhile, Azad Khan Afghan (who was a member of Nader Shah's army and participated in the Indian campaign) managed to take control over the land between the Aras river, and the Urmia Lake by 1750.
 Azad Khan would later go on to capture Isfahan and occupy Shiraz, before losing all his territories by 1758 to Karim Khan.
 The Bakhtiari and Zand tribes moved back to their homeland and bickered with neighboring warlords over control of Western Iran.
 Meanwhile, the Absheron Peninsula and surrounding territories, were under the control of the Baku Khanate, while the Avar Khanate took control over modern day Dagestan.
 Alongside eastern Georgia, these territories would all be re-incorporated into Iran but eventually permanently and irrevocably lost as well in the course of the 19th century, through the two Russo-Persian Wars of the century, to neighbouring Imperial Russia.
 The various Arab sheikhs on the coast of Iran took this lack of central government control to assert their independence.

 The most notable contenders were Mir Muhanna of Bandar Rig, Sheikh Naser I of Bandar Bushehr, 'Abdol Sheikh of the Banu Ma'in of Qeshm and Hormuz, and the Huwala Arabs controlling territory from Bandar Kangan to Bandar Lengeh.
 Lastly, Oman and the Uzbek khanates of Bukhara and Khiva regained independence.

+South of Khorasan, in Kerman, Shahrokh Khan Afshar carved out his own sphere of influence and incorporated Yazd and Abarkuh into his domains.
+He was later killed during a siege engagement and his territory was absorbed by the Zands.